Search tips

 • Try different ways of spelling and different words

-• A search for grant-awarding authorities is useless in most cases as these often do not feature in the name of the grant.
+• A search for grant-awarding authorities is useless in most cases as they are often not included in the name of the grant.

 • If a specific field of study is not listed in the drop-down list, it is sometimes useful to search for part of the name of the – often interdisciplinary – special field, e.g. energy, nano, environment, tourism or climate.